Last updated January 1, 2023

-Certain third-parties may also set cookies on your computer or device when you visit our Sites.
-In some cases, that is because we have hired the third party to provide services on our behalf, such as payment processing for credit card billing.
+Certain third parties may also set cookies on your computer or device when you visit our Sites.
+In some cases, that is because we have hired a third party to provide services on our behalf, such as payment processing for credit card billing.
 In other cases, it is because our web pages may contain content or ads from third parties, such as videos, news content, or ads delivered by other ad networks.
-Because your browser connects to those third parties’ web servers to retrieve that content, those third parties set and read their cookies on your device and may collect information about your online activities across websites or online services.
+Because your browser connects to those third-parties’ web servers to retrieve that content, those third parties set and read their cookies on your device and may collect information about your online activities across websites or online services.
 To control cookies from those third parties, visit their sites.
 If you wish to opt-out of interest-based advertising, click here (or if located in the European Union, click here).
-Please note you will continue to receive generic ads.
+Please note you will continue to receive generic and certain interest based ads.
+These opt out tools are provided by third parties and are not offered, controlled, operated or managed by Mixpanel.
 These third-party cookies include:

 We also use “pixel tags” (also referred to as clear gifs, web beacons, or web bugs).
 Pixel tags are tiny graphic images with a unique identifier, similar in function to cookies (as noted below), that are used to track the online movements of web users.
-We embed these on our web pages but do not store them locally on your computer or phone.
+We embed these on our web pages but do not store them locally on your device.
 Pixel tags also allow us to see if emails we send are opened.
-We do this to ensure that we are sending only messages that are of interest to our Customers.
 We may use this information to reduce or eliminate messages sent to a user.
-We do not tie the information gathered by pixel tags to our users’ personal information.

 Browser Local Storage